 Our quality priorities and why we chose them Targeted outcome Did we achieve it in 2017/18 Patient safety Increased theatre productivity QVH is a surgical hospital and our operating theatres are critical for treating and caring for our elective and trauma cases.
 Using our theatres efficiently and effectively is key to reducing waits for treatment, reducing cancellations and making best use of NHS money.
 It is also important for patient experience and staff morale.
 The QVH target for elective lists starting within 15 minutes of the booked start time was: Q1 70% Q2 75% Q3 80% Q4 85% The start of an operation is defined as the moment when the anaesthetic is administered, or 'needle to skin' time.
 This quality priority was moved to a two year programme within 2017/18 because the data collection methods were changed within year.
 Consequently further work needed to be undertaken to ensure data accuracy which was supported by a programme of staff training.
 In Q3 54% of our elective lists started within 15 minutes of the booked start time.
 In Q4 56% of our elective lists started within 15 minutes of the booked start time.
-Clinical effectiveness Mouth Care MattersThis is an initiative to improve the oral health of all of our inpatients.
-It was designed to raise awareness of the links between oral health and general health, and ensure that patients' mouth care is being looked after and recorded in the notes for all inpatients.The programme involved four audits.Audit 1 assessed whether mouth care is being recorded in patient notes.Audit 2 measured patient feedback on the current level of mouth care on our wards, to see if anything could be improved.Audit 3 was a written questionnaire undertaken every six months to seek the views of nursing staff on mouth care, including suggestions for improvements.Audit 4 was carried out quarterly to assess whether the newly implemented mouth care recording pack was being used and whether any improvements.
-Auditing will show mouth care being recorded in patient notes and improvements being made to our current oral health practice to the benefit of patients.
+Clinical effectiveness Mouth Care Matters This is an initiative to improve the oral health of all of our inpatients.
+It was designed to raise awareness of the links between oral health and general health, and ensure that patients' mouth care is being looked after and recorded in the notes for all inpatients.
+The programme involved four audits.
+Audit 1 assessed whether mouth care is being recorded in patient notes.
+Audit 2 measured patient feedback on the current level of mouth care on Auditing will show mouth care being recorded in patient notes and improvements being made to our current oral health practice to the benefit of patients.
 There will be an increase in staff confidence in providing mouth care to our patients and understanding of the importance of good oral health in relation to the patient's general health.
 This will be measured through the nursing feedback questionnaire and training course evaluations.
 This quality priority was achieved A quarterly increase in findings was shown in both audits 2 and 4 in all four quarters of 2017/18.
 Mouth care training sessions delivered to nursing assistants, nurses and other staff members involved in the provision of mouth care has raised awareness of mouth care and oral hygiene issues across QVH.
-An increased awareness enables staff members to deal with any patient mouth care issues more effectively and improve patient quality and experience.
-In addition, a range of new mouth care products have been introduced across the Trust to help treat different mouth conditions and to improve the oral hygiene of our patients, as it is recognised that oral hygiene can deteriorate during hospital stays.
+An increased awareness enables staff members to deal with any patient moutl care issues more effectively and improve patient quality and experience.